geraintluff/jsfx-ui-lib/README.md

 If you are not using the memory buffer for anything else, then the first argument should be `0`.

-## Screen management functions

 ### `ui_start(defaultScreen)`

-This should be the first thing you call.
+This should be the first thing you call in `@gfx`.
 It resets the viewport, does some error-checking, detects clicks - generally important. :)

-If the screen is not set, it is set to `defaultScreen`.
+If the screen is not set (`0`), it is set to `defaultScreen`.

+## Screen management functions

 ### `ui_screen()`